Fellows and Scholars

 Alma R. Clayton-Pedersen

-She holds a B.S. from the University of Wisconsin-Milwaukee, and both the M.Ed. and Ph.D. from Vanderbilt University.
+She holds a B.S. from the University of Wisconsin-Milwaukee, and both an M.Ed. and Ph.D. from Vanderbilt University.